CySA+: Comparable certifications (SSCP, GSEC) [updated 2021]

-The field of IT is both wide and varied, with lots of career pathway options and many certifications that professionals can obtain to demonstrate their skills.
+The field of information security is both wide and varied, with lots of career pathway options and many certifications that professionals can obtain to demonstrate their skills.
 This sector is also plagued by a dangerous shortage of qualified workers in the United States, with risks for the digital privacy and the infrastructure of many companies.

-So what is the best way to create the supply to fill that demand?
-Offering options for professionals to embrace a clear career pathway and being able to prove the knowledge they have acquired is one of the important steps to take.
+So, what is the best way to create the supply to fill that demand?
+Offering options for professionals to embrace a clear career pathway and to be able to prove the knowledge they have acquired is one of the important steps to take.
 Certifications can help in that effort.
-The right qualification can help an IT practitioner break into a fast-growing field like cybersecurity.

 Choosing the right certification for career success in cybersecurity

-So what’s the next step in your career ladder?
-Let’s take a closer look at some popular IT security certifications.
-This will help you easily select the one that most closely aligns to where you are now and where you want to be in the future.
+So, what’s the next step in your career ladder?
+Let’s take a closer look at some popular and well-respected IT security certifications.
+This will help you easily select the one that most closely aligns with where you are now and where you want to be in the future.

-- Those with a minimum of three to four years of hands-on information security or related experience and planning on pursuing a cybersecurity technical track will find the Cybersecurity Analyst+ (CySA+) certification a great intermediate-level certification
+- Those with a minimum of four years of hands-on information security or related experience and planning on pursuing a cybersecurity technical track will find the Cybersecurity Analyst+ (CySA+) certification an excellent intermediate-level certification.

-- A professional with at least a year of experience of information systems security-related work that looks for cybersecurity generalist roles, and positions as IT administrators, managers, directors and network security professionals will realize the Systems Security Certified Practitioner (SSCP) certification covers a wide breadth of topics pertaining to advanced security administration and operations
+- Those with at least a year of experience in information systems security-related work that looks for cybersecurity generalist roles, and positions as IT administrators, managers, directors and network security professionals will realize the Systems Security Certified Practitioner (SSCP) certification covers a wide breadth of topics about security administration and operations.

-- Those who have any minimum relevant work experience that can demonstrate they are qualified for a proactive IT security role will find the GIAC Security Essentials (GSEC) certification at an entry-level of interest because it focuses on evaluating an individual’s practical knowledge of information security with an exam that tests the candidate’s understanding and problem-solving skills.
+- Those who have any minimum relevant work experience that can demonstrate they are qualified for a proactive IT security role will find the entry-level GIAC Security Essentials (GSEC) certification of interest because it focuses on evaluating an individual’s practical knowledge of information security with an exam that tests the candidate’s understanding and problem-solving skills.

-As a cybersecurity analyst, CompTIA CySA+ may be perfect for you!
-To become an entry-level cybersecurity analyst, one must possess a handful of technical and analytical skills.
-You must also have the experience needed for planning and activating security measures in order to help build cutting-edge solutions that prevent malicious hackers from penetrating corporate networks and compromising a business’s data system or stealing their data.
-Read more: CompTIA CySA+ Certification: Overview and Career Path
+As a cybersecurity analyst, you might consider the CompTIA CySA+.
+This credential suits those who possess a handful of technical and analytical skills.
+It is suitable for those who have experience planning and activating security measures to help build cutting-edge solutions that prevent malicious hackers from penetrating corporate networks and compromising a business’s data system, or stealing their data.
+Read more: CompTIA CySA+ Certification: Overview and Career Path.

 CompTIA Cybersecurity Analyst (CySA+)

-The CySA+ certification is a rather new certification from CompTIA that is starting to get more attention, as it has recently been approved as Information Assurance (IA) baseline certifications for the IA Workforce by Department of Defense (DoD) and is listed on the same level as the SSCP and GSEC certification in some categories.
-The certification is valid also for the following roles: CSSP Infrastructure Support, CSSP analyst, CSSP incident responder and CSSP auditor.
+The CySA+ certification is a rather new certification from CompTIA that is starting to get more attention.
+It has also been approved as Information Assurance (IA) baseline certifications for the IA Workforce by the Department of Defense (DoD).
+It is listed on the same level as the SSCP and GSEC certifications in some categories.
+The certificate is also valid for the following roles: CSSP Infrastructure Support, CSSP analyst, CSSP incident responder and CSSP auditor.